astuyve/aws-lambda-cron/README.md

-# Serverless Lambda Cron Component
+# Serverless AWS Lambda Cron Component

 This Serverless Framework Component is a ready-to-go Lambda function that runs on whatever schedule you want!